 \section{Variable-range interactions}

-The behaviour of infinite-range systems can essentially be understood in terms of one-body physics.
-However, when interactions have a non-trivial spatial structure, fluctuations at all length scales are activated.
+The behavior of infinite-range systems can essentially be understood in terms of one-body physics.
+However, when interactions have a non-trivial spatial dependence, fluctuations at all length scales are activated.
 The possibility to stabilize many-body dynamical phases by modulating in time a global external field represents a major conceptual and practical challenge.
-In order to address this problem, we study below the spin system \eqref{eq:generalIsing} with $\alpha\neq 0$ and we will show that the dynamical phases reported above can be stabilized also for $0<\alpha\le2$, where quantum fluctuations around the semiclassical evolution are not suppressed.
+In order to address this problem, we study below the spin system \eqref{eq:generalIsing} with $\alpha\neq 0$ and we will show how the dynamical phases reported above can be stabilized also for $0<\alpha\le2$, where quantum fluctuations around the semiclassical evolution are not suppressed, with the exception of the coexistence region.
 Their effect is reduced by decreasing the parameter $\alpha$, which continuously connects the models with their infinite-range semiclassical limit.

-When $\alpha \ne 0$, both the total spin $\vec{S}$, corresponding to the $k=0$ Fourier mode of $\vec{\sigma}_i$, and all the $k\ne0$ quasi-particle \textit{spin-wave} excitations are affected by interactions \cite{LeroseShort,LeroseLong}.
-In order to account for the coupled dynamics of the collective spin and of the spin-wave excitations around the time-dependent direction of $\vec{S}(t)$, we employ the \emph{time-dependent spin-wave theory} developed in Ref. \cite{LeroseShort}, see also Appendix B for a concise overview.
-In the presence of $k\ne0 $ modes, representing all microscopic fluctuations, the system may be thought of as a macroscopic semiclassical collective degree of freedom, i.e., the total spin $\vec{S}(t)$, which ``drags'' along an extensive set of quantum oscillators $(\tilde{q}_k,\tilde{p}_k)$'s, i.e., of microscopic degrees of freedom corresponding to the bosonic spin-wave excitations with quasi-momentum $k\ne0$ \cite{LeroseShort,LeroseLong}.
-Indeed, the time-dependent spin-wave theory maps spin fluctuations into such bosonic excitations and the Hamiltonian $H(t)$ is then written in terms of the collective spin variables $\vec{S}/\lvert\vec{S}\rvert=(\sin\theta \cos\phi, \sin\theta\sin\phi,\cos\theta)$ and of the spin-wave operators $\tilde{q}_k$'s, $\tilde{p}_k$'s.
+When $\alpha \ne 0$, both the total spin $\vec{S}$, corresponding to the $k=0$ Fourier mode of $\vec{\sigma}_i$, and all the $k\ne0$ quasi-particle (\textit{spin wave}) excitations are affected by interactions \cite{LeroseShort,LeroseLong}.
+In order to account for the coupled dynamics of the collective spin and of the spin wave excitations around the time-dependent direction of $\vec{S}(t)$, we employ the \emph{time-dependent spin wave theory} developed in Ref. \cite{LeroseShort}, see also Appendix \ref{app:TDSWT} for a concise overview.
+In the presence of $k\ne0 $ modes, representing all microscopic fluctuations, the system may be thought of as a macroscopic semiclassical collective degree of freedom, i.e., the total spin $\vec{S}(t)$, which ``drags'' along an extensive set of quantum oscillators $(\tilde{q}_k,\tilde{p}_k)$'s, i.e., of microscopic degrees of freedom corresponding to the bosonic spin wave excitations with quasi-momentum $k\ne0$ \cite{LeroseShort,LeroseLong}.
+Indeed, the time-dependent spin wave theory maps spin fluctuations into such bosonic excitations and the Hamiltonian $H(t)$ is then written in terms of the collective spin variables $\vec{S}/\lvert\vec{S}\rvert=(\sin\theta \cos\phi, \sin\theta\sin\phi,\cos\theta)$ and of the spin wave operators $\tilde{q}_k$'s, $\tilde{p}_k$'s.
 Truncation to quadratic order in the quantum fluctuations yields